 Tom Steinberg is the founder and director of mySociety.

 Tom’s interest in technology and government comes from an unusual background in both fields.
-Having worked as a sysadmin and junior think-tank researcher, he became a policy analyst at the Prime Minister’s Strategy Unit from 2001 to 2003.
+He has worked as both a systems administrator, and as a policy analyst and policy maker at various levels of government.

 Outside of mySociety, Tom is frequently asked by governments to help formulate policy advice relating to digital issues.
 Tom has also advised governments and parties across a spectrum of countries, and a range of ideological positions.
 He believes that good digital government services, usable community tools and powerful transparency sites are not the preserve of any one political ideology.